-In addition to keeping good food safety habits, there are certain foods that pregnant women should not eat:
+In addition to good food safety habits, there are certain foods that pregnant women should avoid:

 - Fish containing high levels of mercury (swordfish, tilefish, king mackerel, shark, marlin, orange roughy, and big eye tuna)*

-- Refrigerated smoked seafood, unless it is in a cooked dish, such as a casserole.
-(Canned versions of smoked seafood are safe.)
+- Refrigerated smoked seafood, unless it is in a cooked dish and heated to an internal temperature of 165°F. Canned versions of smoked seafood are safe to eat.

-- Some fresh soft cheeses (Feta, Brie, Camembert, blue-veined varieties and Mexican-style queso fresco) unless labeled as made with pasteurized milk (Check the label.)
+- Unpasteurized dairy products such as "raw" milk and cheese.
+Some fresh soft cheeses should be avoided, including Feta, Brie, Camembert, blue-veined varieties and Mexican-style queso fresco, unless they are labeled as being made with pasteurized milk.

-- Raw or undercooked eggs (soft-cooked, runny or poached)
+- Raw or undercooked eggs, including soft-cooked, runny or poached.

-- Food items that contain undercooked eggs (unpasteurized eggnog, Monte Cristo sandwiches, French toast, homemade Caesar salad dressing, Hollandaise sauce, some puddings and custards, chocolate mousse, tiramisu, meringue pie and raw cookie dough or cake batter)
+- Food items that contain undercooked eggs, such as unpasteurized eggnog, Monte Cristo sandwiches, homemade Caesar salad dressing, Hollandaise sauce, tiramisu and raw cookie dough or cake batter.

-*Although certain forms of fish listed above pose risk during pregnancy, seafood provides omega-3 fatty acids that are valuable for a baby’s brain development.
-The Dietary Guidelines for Americans recommend that women who are pregnant or breast-feeding consume at least 8 to 12 ounces of a variety of lower mercury seafood each week.
+*Although certain forms of fish listed above pose risk during pregnancy, seafood provides omega-3 fatty acids and other nutrients that are valuable for a baby’s growth and development.
+The Dietary Guidelines for Americans recommend that women who are pregnant or breastfeeding consume at least 8 and up to 12 ounces of a variety of lower mercury seafood each week.